chamambom/my-terraform-cloud-journey/README.md

 Background:

 This repository was initiated in 2021 during my tenure (2015-2022) at a Cloud Service Provider (CSP), where I led a team of Cloud Delivery engineers operating remotely across Southern Africa markets - SouthAfrica, DRC, Zimbabwe, Zambia, and Botswana.
-Our clientele comprised both "managed cloud customers" and "unmanaged cloud customers."
+Our clientele comprised both "Managed cloud customers" and "Unmanaged cloud customers."

 > Managed cloud customers - customers who would allow the CSP to deploy Platform & Application landing zones for a customer then handover an already secure governed cloud for them to deploy their workloads on.